GSA/site-scanning-documentation/about/project-management/proposals/opm-agency-list.md

 ## Disadvantages

+- The dataset is out of date and does not include recently created agencies and name changes.
 - The names are in all caps.
 - There's currently a bug that causes names that have a hyphen to drop everything after that character.
 - The Army, Navy, and Air Force are framed as peers of Defense instead of subcomponents.